br2490/isle-imageservices/README.md

 Based on:
  - [Tomcat 8.5.31](https://hub.docker.com/r/benjaminrosner/isle-tomcat/)
- - Oracle Java
- - Adore-djatoka
+ - Adore-Djatoka 1.1 (will deprecate when the community does)
- - Cantaloupe 3.4.2
+ - Cantaloupe 3.4.3  (deployed via Tomcat, not standalone)

 # Generic Usage